leangjia/blender_docs/trunk/blender_docs/manual/physics/rigid_body/properties/settings.rst

       .. note::

-         Also you can have *Custom* mass material type, which is achieved by setting a custom density value (kg/m\ :sup:`3`).
+         You can also have a *Custom* mass material type, which is achieved by setting a custom density value (kg/m\ :sup:`3`).

 Dynamic
-   Enables/disables rigid body simulation for object.
+   Enables/disables rigid body simulation for the object.

 Animated
-   Allows the rigid body additionally to be controlled by the animation system.
+   Allows the rigid body to additionally be controlled by the animation system.